Everlasting Kingdom: Unraveling the Bible’s Secrets

 “What else do those preachers of another gospel than that which we have received try to do, but to corrupt us from the purity which we preserve for Christ, when they stigmatize the law of God as old, and praise their own falsehoods as new, as if all that is new must be good, and all that is old bad?
 The Apostle John, however, praises the old commandment [Hebrew Scriptures], and the Apostle Paul bids us avoid novelties in doctrine.
 As an unworthy son and servant of the Catholic Church, the true bride of the true Christ....”

-Jeremiah 31:8 I’ll bring them from the North Country, and gather them from the farthest parts of the earth.
+Jeremiah 31:8 I’ll bring them from the North Country, and gather them from the remotest parts of the earth.
 Blind and lame people will return as well as expectant mothers and women in labor.
 A huge crowd will return here.

-See other “North Country” prophetic references in Jeremiah 6 (esp v.22); Ch 10 (esp. v.22); Ch 46 (esp. v.10); Zechariah 6 (esp. vs.6 & 8).
+See other “North Country” prophetic references in Jeremiah 6 (esp v.22); Ch 10 (esp. v.22); Ch 46 (esp. v.10) and Zechariah 6 (esp. vs.6 & 8).

 You may want to check out another Compact Exposé: What is the New Testament?